-In order to provide the above services, the Council is required to collect and process personal data and we are committed to protecting your privacy in accordance with the Data Protection Act and the General Data Protection Regulation (GDPR), which came into effect on 25 May 2018.
+In order to provide the above services, the Council is required to collect and process personal data and we are committed to protecting your privacy in accordance with the Data Protection Act and the General Data Protection Regulation (GDPR).

 When do we collect personal information?

 We will collect personal information when you request one of the above services.
 This could be in the form of an email, a letter, a telephone call, completing a form or visiting our Customer Services Team at Lancaster or Morecambe town halls.
 We will collect a vehicle registration number when a parking contravention takes place, so that a Penalty Charge Notice (PCN) can be issued.

 The council will collect some of the personal information for the provision of the above services.

 The council also uses a number of contractors to provide optional and support services and these include: